How did the vaccines get approved so quickly?

 If my child has had MIS-C or I have had MIS-A due to COVID-19, is it safe to get the vaccine?

 If someone has had a diagnosis of MIS-C or MIS-A (Multisystem Inflammatory Syndrome in Children or in Adults), it is recommended to wait 90 days from the end of the treatment to receive the COVID-19 vaccine.
 Please note: vaccines are currently approved for children 12 and older.

 If I have an underlying health condition, can I get a vaccine?

 There is currently no data that suggests having an underlying health condition is a reason to avoid getting vaccinated.

 In fact, those with an underlying illness or health condition are at an increased risk of developing severe side effects or hospitalization due to COVID-19.

 If you have any condition that weakens your immune system, you may not have as much protection against COVID-19 infection.
 However, it is safe to receive the vaccine if you are immunocompromised.
 For instance, if you are infected with HIV, you're on immunosuppressive medication, or you're a transplant recipient, there are no safety concerns but you may not get as strong a protective response.
-That’s why it’s recommended that those who are immunocompromised and fully vaccinated receive a third dose of either the Pfizer or Moderna vaccine.
+That’s why it’s recommended that those who are immunocompromised follow a different schedule for COVID-19 vaccination.
+Please see these FAQs about the vaccines for immunocompromised people.